nginx-shib/nginx-http-shibboleth/README.rst

 <https://github.com/openresty/headers-more-nginx-module>`_ to clear
 potentially dangerous input headers and avoid the potential for spoofing.
-The latter example with environment variables isn't susceptible to header spoofing, as long as the backend application ensures it only reads data from the environment parameters.
+The latter example with environment variables isn't susceptible to header spoofing, as long as the backend reads data from the environment parameters only.

 Gotchas
 ~~~~~~~